Woodloch Pines

 Woodloch Pines (also known as Woodloch) is an all-inclusive resort located in Hawley, Pennsylvania on Lake Teedyuskung in the northeast Pocono Mountains Lake Region.
-The nearest large city is Scranton, which is 40 miles away.
 The resort has been owned by the Kiesendahl Family since 1958 and is open all year round.
-In recent years, Woodloch has expanded to include Woodloch Springs, a championship golf course and housing community, and The Lodge at Woodloch, a destination spa.
-Woodloch Pines, Woodloch Springs, and The lodge at Woodloch are all separate resorts.
+In 1991, Woodloch expanded to include Woodloch Springs, a championship golf course and housing community.
+In 2006, The Lodge at Woodloch, a destination spa opened.
+Woodloch Pines, Woodloch Springs, and The Lodge at Woodloch are all separate resorts in Hawley, Pennsylvania.

 History

 Mary Mould had been vacationing at Lake Teedyuskung for years when she married Harry Kiesendahl in 1944.
 They settled on Long Island where they raised their 3 children, John, Nancy, and Steve.
 Harry saw an advertisement in the New York Times for a small boarding house for sale on Lake Teedyuskung.
 Soon after, the Kiesendahls purchased the resort.
 In 1958, Mary and the children moved to the resort while Harry commuted from Long Island on the weekends.
 Its original 12 acre consisted of a main lodge, an annex, and two cottages, which could accommodate 40 guests.
 There was no running water and one year-round employee.
-Around this time was when the reports started to come about Teedy, the mysterious lake monster who supposedly lives at the bottom of Lake Teedyuskung.

 In 1959, Mary and Harry Kiesendahl were joined by friends Don and Marge Kranich.
 After several years of building, Woodloch Pines had doubled in size.
 By 1983, the resort covered 150 acre, 1 mi of shoreline on Lake Teedyuskung, and had 135 guest rooms.
 Woodloch is currently on 1000 acre and can accommodate over 900 guests.

+In 1981, the second generation took over the ownership of Woodloch when Harry and Mary’s son, John Kiesendahl, purchased the resort from the owners.

-Woodloch is still run by the Kiesendahl family, with son John as the current president and CEO.
+Woodloch is still run by the Kiesendahl family, with John's son, Bradley Kiesendahl as the current president and CEO.

 Woodloch and the Boy Scouts of America

 Daniel Carter Beard, one of the original founders of the Boy Scouts of America, once owned three parcels of land on Lake Teedyuskung and built the original cabin home of the Boy Scouts there.
 "Wild Lands" was the mess hall for the Boy Scouts and stood on what eventually became Woodloch property for over eighty years.
 In 2011, Woodloch donated "Wild Lands" back to the Boy Scouts.
-The cabin was disassembled and transported to the Goose Pond Boy Scout Reservation on Lake Wallenpaupack, where the ongoing project of reassembling the cabin in its original form is taking place.
+The cabin was disassembled and transported to the Goose Pond Boy Scout Reservation on Lake Wallenpaupack, where the project of reassembling the cabin in its original form has taken place.